Transcript from a meeting with James Eaton on 24 June, 2017

 Q: One of the things I find difficult or challenging, that brings up a lot of stuff for me, is how to relate to other people and how to have relationships.
 Because relationships for me are one of the great joys, and one of the great frustrations of my life.
 How do you have a relationship, any sort of relationship, from that place of awareness?
 And how can you relate to other people who might not have any idea about any of that, in a way which feels authentic to you?
 And how can you hold back that anxious need to attach to people, whilst still maintaining some sort of relationship, which I see as necessary for a life which feels full and supported?

-James: Absolutely.
-Great questions.
+James: Great questions.
 You ask: how can you have a relationship from that place of awareness?
 I actually find myself asking the exact opposite question: how can we possibly have a relationship not from that ‘place’?
-It’s extraordinary, I take my hat off to the human race!
-Because when we believe that we are exclusively a separate self, then essentially we are running on reactivity – almost everything we do is about upholding and protecting our sense of separateness.
+It’s extraordinary.
+I take my hat off to the human race!
+Because when we believe that we are exclusively a separate self, then essentially we are running on reactivity—almost everything we do is about upholding and protecting our sense of separateness.

 The reason we can is because, without even knowing it necessarily, this flavour of being, of presence, is always there, always available.
 There are these moments when suddenly we touch each others hearts, and a vulnerability opens up.
 Then there’s that shared intimacy and we dissolve one into the other.
 That’s what real love is: when we are no longer two things.

-You then ask: how can you relate to others, particularly if the other person is not interested in awareness, or presence, or any of that?
+You then asked: how can you relate to others, particularly if the other person is not interested in awareness, or presence, or any of that?
 The key to that is vulnerability.
 If I truly walk my talk, if I truly live as I really am, then I can be vulnerable.
 This is the wonder about this message.
 It’s not some cold-hearted, stepping out of life and being this transcendent, ethereal spirit.
-Yes, that’s an important step along the path – to help dissolve the utter conviction that what you are is located inside your skull, looking out through two eyes; to realise how all of life, including thoughts, feelings and body parts, is an experience appearing to the awareness that you truly are – but then the invitation is to see how that awareness is actually merged with all of life, is immanent.
-It’s right here, in living, in breathing, in everything.
+Yes, that’s an important step along the path—to help dissolve the utter conviction that what you are is located inside your skull, looking out through two eyes; to realise how all of life, including thoughts, feelings and body parts, are appearing to the awareness that you truly are—but then the invitation is to see how that awareness is actually merged with all of life; is immanent.
+It’s right here; in living, in breathing, in everything.
 And you are THAT.